 It’s no wonder I wasn’t a fan of running.
 PE teachers are psychos.

 I tried running about fifteen years ago.
 Got up early on a Sunday morning, ran halfway round Wandsworth Common, got a stitch, walked home.
 That was bullshit, I thought to myself.
 I’m never doing that again.
 I decided I was a non-runner.
 “I’m built for comfort, not speed” I’d say.
-Might as well have said “I’m happy with visceral fat and no discernible chin”.
+Might as well have said, “I’m happy with visceral fat and no discernible chin”.

 I know a guy called Chris.
 He’s a former Marine.
 He ran last year’s London Marathon.
 To get to the start line, he ran a marathon first.
 Then after he’d run the London Marathon he ran another marathon.

-If he can do that, I thought, I can get off my lardy arse and shuffle round the block.
+If he can do that, I thought, I can get off my lardy arse and shuffle around the block.
 So I did.
 Except that this time, I started a basic couch to 5k training plan.
 It started easily, pretty much a brisk walk.
 Then it built up over the next few sessions.
 One minute running, ninety seconds of walking — intervals.
 Then one minute of running, followed by one minute of walking.
 And all of a sudden, just running.

 I got the shock of my life when it turned out that running was awesome.
 That if you switch off you just kind of run on autopilot and almost just get to sit back and enjoy the ride.
 That it gets a bit easier every time.
 And those endorphins?
 Are they good shit.
 I get days now where I realise that I need to go and run to feel better, clear my head.
 It’s like going for a good long walk but faster.